 - All medicines required by children on such undertakings will be part of the overall risk assessment for the visit. - For residential visits, if a pupil requires medicines which he / she takes at home only i.e. not during the school day, then a consent form (see: Form H) must be completed by parents / carers before departure for the medicine to be administered during the residential.
-This also includes over the counter medication such as for travel sickness. - The school makes sure that pupils have the appropriate medication / equipment / food / drink with them during physical activity - Medication is administered by a teacher on a voluntary basis or a member of support staff who is willing to carry out the task and witnessed by a second member of staff.
-These should be two members of staff willing to accept this responsibility (Form Ga / Gb) record of medicines administered to be completed. - The named leader of the activity must ensure that all children have their medication, including any emergency medication available.
+This also includes over the counter medication such as travel sickness. - The school makes sure that pupils have the appropriate medication / equipment / food with them during physical activity.

+- Medication is administered by a teacher on a voluntary basis or a member of support staff who is willing to carry out the task and witnessed by a second member of staff.
+These should be two members of staff willing to accept this responsibility (see: Form C) record of medicines administered to be completed. - The named leader of the activity must ensure that all children have their medication, including any emergency medication available.
 The medication will be carried by a named member of staff.
 This also includes asthma inhalers and other relief medication.
-Record forms are also taken to ensure normal administration procedures are followed.
+Record forms are also taken to ensure normal administration procedures are followed. - All parents and carers are asked to sign a consent form to give permission for a small dosage (stated on the consent form) of paracetamol to be administered should the child require this during the trip.
+Any such administration of paracetamol is recorded and parents are informed and asked to counter sign on the child's return.